Talking about tinnitus: causes and effects

 Hearing charities such as the British Tinnitus Association and Action on Hearing Loss offer a supportive space for people who are connected by hearing loss, and provide helpful resources, latest research and real life stories to help better manage tinnitus and hearing loss, allowing a future which isn’t dictated or defined by a hearing condition.

-If you have been affected by noise induced hearing loss or tinnitus, get in touch with our dedicated team of military specialists at MilitaryEnquiries@wilkinchapman.co.uk or call our Freephone number 0800 046 2567 (9am - 5pm,weekdays).
+If you have been affected by a military injury, get in touch with our dedicated team of military specialists to see how we can help.
+Email MilitaryEnquiries@wilkinchapman.co.uk outside of office hours, or call our freephone number 0800 046 2567 on weekdays between 9am and 5pm.

 Please note this article has been provided as information only and should not be regarded as specific advice to your needs.